High Calorie Foods For Hiking

 • Remove excess packaging or repack food into resealable bags.

-• Trim weight elsewhere so you can afford calorie-dense items like cheese or salami.
+• Consider other ways to pack light so you can afford calorie-dense items like cheese or salami.

 When planning food to take hiking, don’t just ask, “Is it light?”